godotengine/godot-docs/classes/class_texturebutton.rst

 - |void| **set_texture_pressed**\ (\ value\: :ref:`Texture2D<class_Texture2D>`\ )
 - :ref:`Texture2D<class_Texture2D>` **get_texture_pressed**\ (\ )

 Texture to display on mouse down over the node, if the node has keyboard focus and the player presses the Enter key or if the player presses the :ref:`BaseButton.shortcut<class_BaseButton_property_shortcut>` key.
+If not assigned, the **TextureButton** displays :ref:`texture_hover<class_TextureButton_property_texture_hover>` instead when pressed.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`